red-collar-official/flutter_kore/docs/di.md

 ### Accessing instances inside dependent instances

 When you are inside of any <b>DependentInstance</b> (interactors, wrappers, view models and any custom mvvm instance that mix <b>DependentInstance</b>) then you can write dependecies and they will be connected automatically when instance is initialized.
-Also when instance is disposed every dependency will be disposed automatically.
+Also when instance is disposed every dependency will be disposed automatically (more information about <b>DependentInstance</b> can be found [here](./custom_instances.md)).

 To enable this behaviour you need to override <b>dependsOn</b> method